Art (ART)

 Prerequisites: ART 228 and Junior or above status

 Open to advanced art students who have completed both introductory and intermediary courses in a specific topic/medium and want to further develop mastery in the topic/medium.
-Students must submit a written outline detailing a plan of research to the art department.
-Departmental approval must be received before registering.
 Critiques of work and participation in an art show are required.
-May be repeated with a different topic/medium up to a total of nine credit hours.

 Prerequisites: Sophomore or above status